rOluochKe/rOluochKe/README.md

 <strong>Hi there!</strong>

-I am a passionate Software Engineer and Full Stack Developer with a strong affinity for machine learning and data-driven solutions.
+I am a passionate Full Stack Software Engineer with a strong affinity for machine learning and data-driven solutions.
 My GitHub showcases a diverse portfolio of projects reflecting my commitment to excellence and innovation.
 I enjoy tackling complex challenges, implementing CI/CD workflows, and designing scalable architectures.

 Leveraging my experience in leading cross-functional teams, I foster collaboration to achieve exceptional results.
 With a growth mindset and an eagerness to learn, I actively contribute to open-source projects and stay up-to-date with emerging technologies.